Zander618/FinanceFriend/README.md

 Working on readme.
 Will add later.
 # Installation

-Run json-server --watch db.json --port 3001
+FIRST
+cd into server:
+bundle install

+seed ?

+To start server
+bundle exec rake server

+SECOND
+cd into front:
 Use "npm install" to get the packages.
-The "npm start" to start the application.
+Then "npm start" to start the application.